Betallic-LLC/.github/profile/README.md

 # Betallic

-Betallic is a design driven brand focused on modern foil and latex balloons that help people celebrate the moments that matter most.
+Betallic is a design driven brand focused on modern foil and latex balloons that help people celebrate the moments that matter most, shaped by thoughtful designs and a deep understanding of how celebrations come to life.

 <!--